kauruus/kauruus.github.io/posts/2022/12/28-build-cubicsdr-for-archlinux.md

 There are `cubicsdr-git` and `cubicsdr` in AUR.

-I tried `cubicsdr-git`, it need to compile WxWidget, which is super time-consuming.
+I tried `cubicsdr-git`, it need to compile WxWidgets, which is super time-consuming.

-Hey, we already have prebuilt WxWidget, why do we need to compile an old version.
+Hey, we already have prebuilt WxWidgets in Arch package repository, why bother to compile an old version?

-## Build CubisSDR
+## Building CubisSDR

+You can follow dependencies list in `cubicsdr-git`.

 Some dependencies like freeglut are already installed in my machine.